lackhove/lackhove.github.io/content/blog/selfhosting/index.md

 date = 2025-10-10
 +++

 When the Raspberry Pi launched in 2012, I was lucky enough to snatch one of the first batches.
 This is when I caught the self-hosting bug.
 At that time, I was a student with ample spare time and few responsibilities.
 I viewed self-hosting as a way to reduce my dependency on the cloud (a.k.a. other people's computers) and take back ownership of my data, but most importantly, as a technology playground.
 Thirteen years later, I have a day job and a family.
 The server now runs crucial applications like home automation and provides services my extended family depends on.
 This creates a clear conflict: The demand for high availability clashes directly with my limited spare time to maintain it.
 For this core server, its raison d'être has shifted entirely from a playground to an essential, reliable utility.
-I can still keep my Raspberry Pis for fun and experimentation, but they are not part of anything crucial.
+I can still keep my Raspberry Pis for fun and experimentation, but nobody but me notices when they break.
 Ultimately, I want to be the one to decide when I spend time on my hobby projects, not some mandatory update or software release schedule.

 My ultimate solution truly boils down to just one thing: reducing complexity.
 This article chronicles my thirteen-year journey chasing that singular goal, detailing the traps I fell into along the way.
 I'll give you a tour of my current  setup - a stack engineered specifically to eliminate maintenance chores: A mini-ITX server with almost no moving parts, PiKVM for dedicated out-of-band management, openSUSE MicroOS providing an immutable, auto-updating OS and Podman for secure, systemd-integrated rootless containers.
 This system is designed to run itself, not me.